jordanmpalmer/Ramshorn5e/9. Misc/PHB/Ch. 5 - Equipment.md

 **_Alchemist’s Fire._** This sticky, adhesive fluid ignites when exposed to air.
 As an action, you can throw this flask up to 20 feet, shattering it on impact.
 Make a ranged attack against a creature or object, treating the alchemist’s fire as an improvised weapon.
 On a hit, the target takes 1d4 fire damage at the start of each of its turns.
 A creature can end this damage by using its action to make a DC 10 Dexterity check to extinguish the flames.

-**_Antitoxin._** A creature that drinks this vial of liquid gains [[advantage]] on [[saving throws]] against poison for 1 hour.
+**_Antitoxin._** A creature that drinks this vial of liquid gains [[advantage]] on [[Saving Throws]] against poison for 1 hour.
 It confers no benefit to undead or constructs.

 **_Arcane Focus._** An arcane focus is a special item — an orb, a crystal, a rod, a specially constructed staff, a wand-like length of wood, or some similar item — designed to channel the power of arcane spells.
 A sorcerer, warlock, or wizard can use such an item as a spellcasting focus, as described in [[chapter 10]].

 **_Ball Bearings._** As an action, you can spill these tiny metal balls from their pouch to cover a level, square area that is 10 feet on a side.
-A creature moving across the covered area must succeed on a DC 10 Dexterity saving throw or fall [[prone]].
+A creature moving across the covered area must succeed on a DC 10 Dexterity saving throw or fall [[Prone]].
 A creature moving through the area at half speed doesn’t need to make the save.

 **_Block and Tackle._** A set of pulleys with a cable threaded through them and a hook to attach to objects, a block and tackle allows you to hoist up to four times the weight you can normally lift.